-Along with its needed effects, pamidronate (the active ingredient contained in Aredia) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by pamidronate (the active ingredient contained in Aredia).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking pamidronate:More common
+If any of the following side effects occur while taking pamidronate, check with your doctor or nurse immediately:More common

 - Abdominal or stomach cramps